getbraincloud/braincloud-csharp/README.md

 }
 ```

-Then make sure in an Update loop you call `_bc.Update()` so that brainCloud requests and responses are caught.
-This also works in Godot, as seen in the installatin guide.
+Then make sure in an Update loop you call `BrainCloudWrapper.Update()` so that brainCloud requests and responses are managed properly.
+This also works in Godot, as seen in the Godot installation guide.

 ```csharp
 BrainCloudWrapper _bc = null; // You may want to use a static reference